PRIYAtechky/Smart-Medical-Assistant/README.md

 ---

-## 🤖 LLM Model:
+## LLM Model:
 **BioMistral-7B**
 [BioMistral-7B-GGUF Model](https://huggingface.co/MazivarPanahi/BioMistral-7B-GGUF/tree/main)

 ---

-## 🧩 Embeddings Model:
+##  Embeddings Model:
 **PubMedBert-Base-embeddings**
 [PubMedBert Embeddings](https://huggingface.co/NeuML/pubmedbert-base-embeddings)

 ---

-## 🌐 Process Overview:
+## Process Overview:

-1. **📄 Load the Document**: The chatbot loads and parses the `HealthyHeart.pdf` document.
+1. **Load the Document**: The chatbot loads and parses the `HealthyHeart.pdf` document.
-2. **📚 Chunking**: The document is split into smaller, manageable chunks.
+2. **Chunking**: The document is split into smaller, manageable chunks.
-3. **🔬 Embedding Creation**: Each chunk is transformed into dense embedding vectors using Sentence-Transformers.
+3. **Embedding Creation**: Each chunk is transformed into dense embedding vectors using Sentence-Transformers.
-4. **💾 Vector Store**: Chunks and their embeddings are stored in Chroma Vector Store for efficient retrieval.
+4. **Vector Store**: Chunks and their embeddings are stored in Chroma Vector Store for efficient retrieval.
-5. **🤖 LLM Model Loading**: The BioMistral-7B model is loaded to handle natural language understanding.
+5. **LLM Model Loading**: The BioMistral-7B model is loaded to handle natural language understanding.
-6. **🔗 Application Chain**: The full application chain is built end-to-end.
+6. **Application Chain**: The full application chain is built end-to-end.
-7. **💬 Query the Chatbot**: Users can input queries to interact with the chatbot.
+7. **Query the Chatbot**: Users can input queries to interact with the chatbot.
-8. **🔍 Retriever**: The chatbot retrieves relevant document chunks from the Vector Store using K-Nearest Neighbors (KNN) search.
+8. **Retriever**: The chatbot retrieves relevant document chunks from the Vector Store using K-Nearest Neighbors (KNN) search.
-9. **🧠 LLM Interaction**: Both the query and relevant documents are passed to the LLM.
+9. **LLM Interaction**: Both the query and relevant documents are passed to the LLM.
-10. **💡 Response Generation**: The chatbot generates responses based on the query and document context.
+10. **Response Generation**: The chatbot generates responses based on the query and document context.

 ---